loosewheel/lwcomponents/readme.txt

 *	Puncher, punches players or entities within a given reach.
 *	Player button, sends digilines message with player name.
 *	Breaker, digs the nodes directly in front.
-*	Deployers, places the nodes directly in front.
+*	Deployer, places the nodes directly in front.
+*	Destroyer, automated trash.
 *	Hologram, projects a hologram above the hologram node.
 *	Fan, blows any entity, player or drop in front of the fan.
 *	Conduit, connected in a circuit to move items.